-Quickstart with Docker
+Quickstart using Docker

-To get a first impression of the django-SHOP demos, please use one of the prepared Docker images.
+To get a first impression of the django-SHOP demos, please use the prepared Docker compose file.
 If not already available on your workstation, first install the Docker runtime environment and start the local Docker machine.

 Start with a prepared Docker Image